-The cost of assisted living is fairly consistent across the state.
-The cost of assisted living in Minnesota is the same as the national average.
-The national average cost of assisted living is $4,500 per month.
+The average monthly cost in New York for assisted living is approximately $4,200 which is slightly more expensive than the national average of $4,000.
 Costs will vary because of the level of care a resident requires, and additional amenities, as well as the city in which you find a community or facility.
 Benefits of assisted living are being able to provide health services to those who may need assistance with the activities of daily living.
 Demand is on the rise, and so too is the cost of assisted living facilities.
 Accordingly, costs have risen an average of 4.65% since 2020, and the national average for a private, one-bedroom with round the clock care was reported to be $54,000 annually in 2021.

 It is important to take your time when exploring payment and coverage options.

 - Medicare does NOT pay for Assisted Living.

 - People 65 years and older and individuals with end stage renal disease are eligible for Medicare benefits, no matter their income.